Houseboats and Shikaras

 Riding Sikhara - a very special way of life on Dal Lake

-The Shikaras used for boatrides are highly decorated with cusions, curtains and offer a very comfortable ride on the beautiful lakes.
+The Shikaras used for boatrides are made of Deodar wood and highly decorated with cusions, curtains and other romantic equipment.
+They offer a very comfortable ride on the beautiful lakes.

 It is a fairly well known fact, that Jewish tribes has settled in this area long before the birth of Christ.
 Kashmir was considered the real "Paradise on Earth", "The Promised Land" - "The Land of Milck and Honey".